camillehe1992/extract-aws-services-by-region/README.md

 ```
 Option 2

 If you want to test the entire workflow, run below command to sent asynchronous invocation.
-An email notification will send to your
+An email notification will send to the subscribers.

 ```bash
 export AWS_PROFILE=210692783429_UserFull